 An electronic newsletter is published individually by each grade level each week.
-The specific day and portal location will be explained during each grade level's parent orientation night.
+The specific day and delivery method will be explained during each grade level's parent orientation night.
 A school-wide weekly update is distributed on Sundays.
-A campus-specific newsletter is published bi-weekly and distributed on Monday, and the Athletics newsletter is published weekly and delivered on Friday.
+A campus-specific newsletter is published bi-weekly and distributed on Monday.
 These delivery dates are subject to change.